futoin/web/docs/cid/deploy.md

 * Instance count per entry point:
   1. if not `scalable` then only single instance is configured.
   2. if not `multiCore` then:
     * get theoretical maximum of instances based on doubled `.minMemory`
     * get CPU limit count
     * use `maxInstances` configuration, if any.
     * use the least value of detected above.
   3. otherwise, configure one instance.

 ## Resource distribution & Entry Point instance auto-configuration

-Entry points are expected to be set in project `futoin.json` manifest.
-However, they can be set and/or tuned in deployment configuration as well.

-Please note that "Application Entry Point" != "Application Instance".
-The first one generally defines application, the second one is automatically derived & auto-configured in deployment based on actual resource & configuration constraints.

-Based on overall resource limits per deployment, the resources are automatically distributed across entry points based on the following constraints:
+Based on overall resource limits per deployment, the resources are automatically distributed across entry points which may fine tune min/max memory, instance count, memory/cpu weights, per connection requirements and other constraints which affect auto-configuration.

-* `.minMemory` - minimal memory per instance without connections
-* `.connMemory` - extra memory per one connection
-* `.connFD = 16` - file descriptors per connection
-* `.internal = false` - if true, then resource is not exposed
-* `.scalable = true` - if false then it's not allowed to start more than one instance globally
-* `.reloadable = false` - if true then reload WITHOUT INTERRUPTION is supported
-* `.multiCore = true` - if true then single instance can span multiple CPU cores
-* `.exitTimeoutMS = 5000` - how many milliseconds to wait after SIGTERM before sending SIGKILL
-* `.cpuWeight = 100` - arbitrary positive integer
-* `.memWeight = 100` - arbitrary positive integer
-* `.maxMemory` - maximal memory per instance (for very specific cases)
-* `.maxTotalMemory` - maximal memory for all instances (for very specific cases)
-* `.maxInstances` - limit number of instances per deployment
-* `.socketTypes` = ['unix', 'tcp', 'tcp6'] - supported listen socket types
-* `.socketProtocol` = one of ['http', 'fcgi', 'wsgi', 'rack', 'jsgi', 'psgi']
-* `.debugOverhead` - extra memory per instance in "dev" deployment
-* `.debugConnOverhead` - extra memory per connection in "dev" deployment
-* `.socketType` - generally, for setup in deployment config
-* `.socketPort` - default/base port to assign to service (optional)
-* `.maxRequestSize` - maximal size of single request (mostly applicable to HTTP request)

-*Note: each tool has own reasonable defaults which can be tunes per entry point.*
+As each instance should have some way to accept incoming connections, deployment process auto-assigned UNIX, TCP, UDP ports based on declared supported types.

+Many tool support quite specific protocol like `wsgi` or `fcgi` - it affects auto-configuration of web server, if any.

+Entry points are described in more detail in [dedicated section](/docs/cid/entrypoints/).

 ## Zero-downtime deployment approach